finos/rune-dsl/docs/rune-modelling-component.md

 // similar for Bicycle and Motorcycle
 ```

-The `switch` operator supports case analysis such a choice type as well.
+The `switch` operator supports case analysis on such a choice type as well.
 For example, consider the following simplified computation to estimate the mileage of a vehicle:

 ``` Haskell
 vehicle switch